West African Crowned Crane

 Black Crowned Cranes are in danger due to habitat loss including desertification, illegal capture for commercial trade, unintentional and intentional poisoning, human disturbance, unsustainable exploitation and conversion of wetlands.

 Habitat loss and degradation are the Crowned Crane’s major threats.
 This occurs due to natural events such as droughts and fires, and human events such as overgrazing, agriculture, pollution, and industrial construction.
 The intensification of agriculture has also increased the amount of pesticide use.
 This can be toxic to cranes if ingested and will also decrease the amount of food available.

 Cranes are hunted and sold for their meat in some areas.
 In West African regions such as Mali, it is an ancient tradition to keep domestic Black Crowned Cranes.
 International trade of this species has also dramatically increased within the past 30 years.

-What You Can Do: When traveling be very aware of where meat is coming from (Bushmeat), and don’t buy wild animals through the pet trade.
+When traveling, be very aware of where meat is coming from and don’t buy wild animals through the pet trade.